dEfrrr/InterwayAutomationProject/README.md

 Interway Automation Project - Dimitar Efremovski

-This is my first time working with unit testing in Spring Boot and integration testing overall.
+This project represents my first experience with unit testing and integration testing using Spring Boot.
-I'm learning how to write and run tests to ensure the application works as expected, so for most of the unit and integration tests I used ChatGPT.
+I am actively learning how to write and execute effective tests to ensure the application's reliability and correctness.
+Many of the unit and integration tests were developed with the assistance of ChatGPT, which was a valuable learning tool throughout the process.
-Had fun working on this project so thank you for the experience!
+I enjoyed working on this project and appreciate the opportunity to enhance my testing skills.